sotiriosc/Note-Taker-app/README.md

 ### Solve

-It assits in taking note and storing them in an array on a server.
+It assits in taking notes and storing them in an array on a server.

 ### Learn